Long-term changes in solar activity and irradiance: Summary and conclusions

 Reconstructions to yet earlier times, up to the entire Holocene, have also been done.
 They rely on cosmogenic radioisotope data, which are only an indirect proxy of solar activity.
 They thus require further assumptions and do not allow an independent estimate of the magnitude of the secular variability.
 Their temporal resolution is also lower, typically decadal, while the quality of the data worsens further back in time.
-Although, using the resent unique $^{14}$C data from \citet{brehm_eleven-year_2021}, \citet{usoskin_solar_2021} have been able to reconstruct the annual sunspot number over the period 971--1900, which has increased the number of known solar cycle from 36 covered by telescopic observations to 96.
+Although, using the recent unique $^{14}$C data from \citet{brehm_eleven-year_2021}, \citet{usoskin_solar_2021} have been able to reconstruct the annual sunspot number over the period 971--1900, which has increased the number of known solar cycle from 36 covered by telescopic observations to 96.

-Huge efforts have also been invested into improving and extending the available historical proxies of solar magnetic activity.
-This includes significant revisions and updates of the sunspot number records, and a great progress in exploiting the historical full-disc photographs of the Sun in the \ca line, which offer unique information on the facular information since the late 19th century.
-Over the last 2 decades, significant efforts have been put into digitisation of the available historical archives and development of accurate techniques for their processing and analysis.
+Huge efforts have also been invested into improving and extending the available historical proxies of solar magnetic activity, which is an ongoing process and will keep providing improved records for solar irradiance studies.
+This includes significant revisions and updates of the sunspot number records, and a great progress in exploiting the historical full-disc photographs of the Sun in the \ca line, which offer unique information on faculae since the late 19th century.

+In particular, significant efforts have been put over the last two decades into digitisation of the available historical archives and development of accurate techniques for their processing and analysis \citep{chatzistergos_full-disc_2022}.
 By now more than 43 archives have been analysed \citep{chatzistergos_analysis_2020}, providing an excellent temporal coverage back to 1892.
-The potential of historical \ca observations for irradiance reconstructions with a semi-empirical model was demonstrated by \cite{chatzistergos_reconstructing_2021-1} paving the way for utilising these data for a most accurate TSI reconstruction back to 1892.
-Such a series would also help to impose constraints on TSI reconstructions going yet further back in time.
+The potential of historical \ca observations for irradiance reconstructions with a semi-empirical model was demonstrated by \cite{chatzistergos_reconstructing_2021-1} paving the way for utilising these data for a more accurate TSI reconstruction back to 1892 than currently possible.

+Some extra work to resolve remaining issues with \ca data is, however, still needed on the way to this goal.
+One of the most critical challenges is to account for various inconsistencies in the \ca archives, to avoid spurious trends in the outcome \citep{chatzistergos_full-disc_2022}.

+Such a significantly refined reconstruction over the last century would also help to calibrate the magnitude of the secular variability and thus impose constraints on TSI reconstructions going yet further back in time.
+Extending reconstructions further back in time additionally requires a better understanding of the link between the evolution of sunspots and faculae.
+The latter can be done with modern high-resolution data, historical sunspot and facular observations, and simulations \citep[see, e.g.,][]{yeo20a,yeo_relationship_2021,krivova_modelling_2021, chatzistergos_scrutinising_2022,nemec_faculae_2022}.

 As a final note, in this review we have focused on the long-term changes in the TSI and did not discuss the SSI variability.
 While irradiance variability is strongly wavelength-dependent, recovering long-term trends, which are in the focus of this review, faces essentially the same problems for both the TSI and SSI.
 We note though that SSI measurements are even more challenging than TSI measurements \citep[see, e.g,,][]{ermolli_recent_2013,yeo_uv_2015,deland_creation_2019,woods_overview_2021}.